Skip to main content

 • ON defines how the two tables are linked.

-• Only rows with matching keys in both tables will be returned.
+• The result only includes rows with matching keys in both tables.

 Example: Students and Enrollments